USS Cyclops: Disappearance

 The ship put to sea from Rio de Janeiro on 16 February 1918, and entered Salvador on 20 February.
 Two days later, she departed for Baltimore, Maryland, with no stops scheduled, carrying the manganese ore.
 The ship was thought to be overloaded when she left Brazil, as her maximum capacity was 8000 LT.
 Before leaving port, Commander Worley had submitted a report that the starboard engine had a cracked cylinder and was not operative.
 This report was confirmed by a survey board, which recommended, however, that the ship be returned to the United States.
 She made an unscheduled stop in Barbados because the water level was over the Plimsoll line, indicating that it was overloaded, but investigations in Rio proved the ship had been loaded and secured properly.
 Cyclops then set out for Baltimore on 4 March, and was rumored to have been sighted on 9 March by the molasses tanker Amolco near Virginia, but this was denied by Amolco's captain.
 Additionally, because Cyclops was not due in Baltimore until 13 March, the ship was highly unlikely to have been near Virginia on 9 March, as that location would have placed her only about a day from Baltimore.
 In any event, Cyclops never arrived in Baltimore, and no wreckage of the ship has ever been found.

+Aftermath

+That Cyclops was overdue and feared lost was front-page news in various American newspapers on 15 April 1918, following an announcement by the Navy.

+On 1 June 1918, Assistant Secretary of the Navy Franklin D. Roosevelt declared Cyclops to be officially lost, and all hands deceased.
+The loss of Cyclops was noted in the Annual Report of the Secretary of the Navy for 1918.

+One of the seamen lost aboard Cyclops was African-American mess attendant Lewis H. Hardwick, the father of Herbert Lewis Hardwick, "The Cocoa Kid", an Afro-Puerto Rican welterweight boxer who was a top contender in the 1930s and 1940s, who won the world colored welterweight and world colored middleweight championships.